777vinaypratap/XKCD/README.md

 At one point, I was gettting the emails in promotions, but quikly after some time I figured it out that this is because of the absence of "reply" header in the format.
 But I have found solution by reading documentation and google syntax.

-Also, faced problem during the fethcing of image data and processing it for the attachment.
+Also, faced problem during the fetching of image data and processing it for the attachment.
 At a point of time, i was getting only garbage data in place of image, which was because of absence of MIME image type in the attachment header.

-Also, faces simple syntax errors, bug errors and misprinting errors during the project, but figured them out quikly.
+Also, faced simple syntax errors, bug errors and misprinting errors during the project, but figured them out quickly.
 This is because i have used PHP after a little long time, because recently I am doing a project in "MERN".